rubensgomes/appsgo-javascript/README.md

 https://github.com/rubensgomes/AppsGo.mobi

-* Open a shell command prompt and go to the appsgo.mobi installed directory.
+* Open a shell command prompt, and go to the appsgo.mobi installed directory.
 Then run the following commands

     npm install load-grunt-tasks